-The Forensic Science, BA offered by Syracuse University, is an integrated major course for learning forensic science that focuses on the application of different scientific techniques and methods for law and criminal justice careers.
-The program aims to offer broad exposure to the forensic science field while\e increasing employability in various areas related to the field.
-The interdisciplinary approach provides knowledge and skills that students need to succeed in their future careers.
-One of the key focus of the program is to offer practical and hands-on learning that will prepare students for the intensive research and practical applications that this field needs.
-Paired with subjects like biology major, chemistry, or biochemistry, this program offers a solid foundation for various forensic applications.
+The Forensic Science BA at Syracuse University is an integrated major.
+It focuses on the application of different scientific techniques and methods for law and criminal justice careers.
+The program aims to offer broad exposure to the forensic science field while increasing employability in various areas related to the field.
+The interdisciplinary approach provides knowledge and skills that students need to succeed in their careers.
+A key focus of the program is practical and hands-on learning to prepare students for intensive research and practical applications.
+Paired with subjects like biology, chemistry, or biochemistry, this program offers a solid foundation for various forensic applications.

 Average tuition per year: $52,210